 Where did the family of JOHN FIELDS of Maury County, Tennessee originate?
-He is listed in the census with a birthplace of North Carolina.
+He is listed in the 1880 census of son, WILLIAM HENRY HARRISON FIELDS, with a birthplace of North Carolina.
 Tennessee, at the time of the earliest census in which JOHN FIELDS appears, was referred to as Tennessee.
 So a designation of North Carolina as birthplace was deliberate.
 For example, the militia of Middle Tennessee in the War of 1812 was known as the West Tennessee Militia.
 West Tennessee (now Middle Tennessee) was composed of Davidson, Rutherford, and Wilson Counties, etc. and therefore included the area of the current Maury County.

 Last Will and Testament - Transcript